The Ins and Outs of

 One of the smallest, but most significant items of your terminal tackle, fish hooks have been in a constant state of development since the animal-bone versions of the Stone Age.

-There's a hook design for every aspect of saltwater fishing, from fine wire hooks for delicate baits, large-gape hooks for chunky baits, through to forged hooks for big-game fishing - and the improbable looking circle hook for catch-and-release afficiadanos.
+They've come a long way since then of course; there's now a hook design for every aspect of saltwater fishing, from fine wire hooks for delicate baits, large-gape hooks for chunky baits, through to forged hooks for big-game fishing - and the improbable looking circle hook for catch-and-release aficionados.

-Then there are single hooks, double hooks and treble hooks, circle hooks and offset shank hooks ...
+Then there are single hooks, double hooks and treble hooks and offset shank hooks.

-But without further ado, let's dive in - starting with a look at the anatomy of a typical hook ...
+So without further ado, let's get to the point - starting with a look at the anatomy of a typical hook...

 A regular 'J' hook design is shown here, identifying the various elements of the design.
 Hooks intended for specific applications may look rather different.